sytanta/nuxt-slack/README.md

 1. **Email/Password**: Traditional session-based authentication
 2. **GitHub OAuth**: Social login with GitHub

 User sessions are managed securely with encrypted session tokens.
+You can add more OAuth providers as needed.
 ```

 ## 📜 License